Ylvauk/git-intro/readme.md

 If you get `Permission Denied`, get help from the support instructor and reference [this lesson](https://git.generalassemb.ly/ga-wdi-lessons/git-ssh).

 **How to publish to a remote repository on Github**

-Steps:
 1. Make a new directory inside your `sandbox/` directory with the same name as your remote repository from the previous step.
 2. Create an `index.html` file and "save" it (add and commit).
-2. Ensure you have at least one commit (`git log` to verify)
+3. Ensure you have at least one commit (`git log` to verify)
-5. Follow the steps provided to add repo as a remote and push your local commits to the remote repository
+4. Follow the steps provided to add repo as a remote and push your local commits to the remote repository
   - NOTE: there are 3 options for setting up your repo. take a second to think about which commands you need here
   - Hint: Does the repository on your LOCAL system already exist?
-6. Open the repo on GitHub and explore the code there
+5. Open the repo on GitHub and explore the code there
-7. Make a change locally, commit it, and push it
+6. Make a change locally, commit it, and push it
-8. Open the repo on Github, and note that the changes have synced (you may have to refresh)
+7. Open the repo on Github, and note that the changes have synced (you may have to refresh)

 ## Break (10 min / 2:00)